taxus-d/COVID-19_plus_Russia/README.md

   - ~~Collect `Confirmed/Death/Recovered` info for each Russian city~~ (starting from `03-25-2020.csv`)
   - ~~Save this information in a temporary file to handle update gap~~
-  - ~~Set correct value of Longitude/Latitude for Russian districts~~
+  - ~~Set correct value of Longitude/Latitude for Russian regions~~
   - Figure out what does 'Active' field mean and how to get it
   - Daily update CSSE with Russian state information
-* Collect information on more cities!
+* Find data on Russian regions for pre- 25.03.2020 period.

 ### Log